TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-create-cicd-issue-comment/task.md

 Create a new branch for your changes, and make a merge request to merge your changes into the main branch.

-Once you're done, request review from Li, and once approved, merge your changes into the main branch.
+Once you're done, merge your changes into the main branch.

 Once it's in the main branch, open up an issue called "Dummy Issue" with a body more than 100 characters, and verify that the CI/CD action generates a comment saying "All issue titles must start with 'fix:', 'chore:', or 'feat:'".